ExpressAI/DataLab/README.md

 pip install .
 ```

-## Getting started
+## Getting started (Documentation)
 Here we give several examples to showcase the usage of DataLab.
-For more information, please refer to the corresponding sections in our [documentation](https://expressai.github.io/DataLab/).
+For more information, please refer to the corresponding sections in our [**documentation**](https://expressai.github.io/DataLab/).